 Examinations that award credit are often referred to as Prior Learning Assessment (PLA) or Credit by Examination (CBE).
 There is a long-standing precedent for this approach—CLEP exams, for example, have been around for over 50 years.

 There is growing acceptance of examinations for credit.
-After all, if a person can walk in and pass the equivalent of a college course final exam, it proves they have hit the books and learned the facts, concepts, vocabulary and processes they must know to pass the it!
+After all, if a person can walk in and pass the equivalent of a college course final exam, it proves they have hit the books and learned the facts, concepts, vocabulary, and processes they must know to pass it!
 Why not grant the credit?

 Why not, indeed.
 RN NursingPrep offers all of the nursing exam prep courses required for Excelsior College’s ASN program.
 Some of the credits will come from CLEP exams and can be passed using SpeedyPrep, a sister site of RN NursingPrep.

 RN NursingPrep’s courses are an affordable alternative for working LPN/LPNs.
 They are complete and all studying is done online—with support from the RN NursingPrep community or even a nurse mentor.
 The price per course is lower than most other programs.
 The program uses multiple approaches to teaching the material in each course to keep learning fresh.